Suvodeep-13/typeface/README.md

 ## File Storage

 Files are stored locally in the `media/uploads/` directory.
-In a production environment, you might want to use a cloud storage solution.